 3. No specific personal detail

-AI can write about almost anything, but it can’t write about your specific experience of that thing.
-If a paragraph could have been written by anyone, it probably was – by a machine pulling from millions of sources at once.
+A machine can write about almost anything, but it can’t write about your specific experience of that thing.
+If a paragraph could have been written by anyone, it probably was (by a machine pulling from millions of sources at once).
 There’s a simple test for this.
 A writing professor once told her students: “If a stranger could have written this, rewrite it.”

 4. Neutral tone throughout